|Pregnancy food safety

 medical_services

-If you already ate it
+If you already ate cold deli meat

 edit_note